ashish-yadav11/dwmblocks/README.md

 Blocks are added and removed by editing [blocks.h](blocks.h) file.
 Read it for more info.

+> Change the PATH macro defined at the top of the file.
+It should point to the
+> folder where your scripts are saved.

 > The provided blocks use siji font for icons.

 # Colored output and Clickability